alibabacloud-howto/devops/tutorials/getting_started_with_devops_with_kubernetes/README.md

 This tutorial uses [Gitlab](https://about.gitlab.com/) to manage Git repositories and to run CI/CD pipelines.
 The community edition is free, simple to use and have all the features that we need for this demo.

-Open a terminal and enter the following commands with your own access key and [region](https://www.alibabacloud.com/help/doc-detail/40654.htm) information:
+Enter the following commands in your terminal with your own access key and [region](https://www.alibabacloud.com/help/doc-detail/40654.htm) information:
 ````bash
 export ALICLOUD_ACCESS_KEY="your-accesskey-id"